-Dated: 27th May 2020
+Dated: 4th September, 2020

-INITIATION NOTIFICATION

-Case No. ADD-OI-17/2020
+INITIATION NOTIFICATION Case No. ADD-OI-27/2020

-Subject: Initiation of Anti-Dumping Investigation concerning imports of "Rubber Chemical PX-13" from China PR, Korea RP and USA.
+Subject: Initiation of Anti-Dumping Investigation concerning imports of "Vitamin C" from China PR.

-- 1. M/s NOCIL Limited (hereinafter also referred to as Applicant) has filed an application seeking initiation of anti-dumping investigation concerning imports of "Rubber Chemical PX-13" (hereinafter also referred to as "subject goods" or "product under consideration" or "PUC") from China PR, Korea RP and USA (also referred to as "subject countries") before the Designated Authority (hereinafter also referred to as the "Authority") in accordance with Customs Tariff Act, 1975 as amended from time to time (herein also referred to as the "Act") and Customs Tariff (Identification, Assessment and Collection of Antidumping Duty on Dumped Articles and for Determination of Injury) Rules, 1995 (hereinafter also referred to as the "Rules"). - 2.
-The Applicant has alleged that material injury to the Domestic Industry is being caused due to dumped imports from China PR, Korea RP, and USA, and has requested for imposition of anti- dumping duty on the imports of the subject goods from these countries.
+- 1. M/s.
+Bajaj Healthcare Limited (hereinafter also referred to as "Applicant") has filed an application (also referred to as "petition") seeking initiation of anti-dumping investigation concerning imports of "Vitamin C in all its form" (hereinafter also referred to as "subject goods" or "product under consideration" or "PUC"), originating in or exported from China PR (also referred to as "subject country") before the Designated Authority (hereinafter also referred to as the "Authority") in accordance with Customs Tariff Act, 1975 as amended from time to time (herein also referred to as the "Act") and Customs Tariff (Identification, Assessment and Collection of Antidumping Duty on Dumped Articles and for Determination of Injury) Rules, 1995 (hereinafter also referred to as the "Rules"). - 2.
+The Applicant has alleged that material injury to the Domestic Industry is being caused due to dumped imports of subject goods from China PR, and has requested for imposition of anti-dumping duty on the imports of the subject goods from China PR.